-The capital commitments in relation to the Enfield development represent initial planning costs.
+The capital commitments in relation to The Henley, Enfield development represent initial planning costs.

-The capital commitments in relation to Auburn represent initial construction costs.
-Under the terms of the development agreement for The Pymble and Auburn developments, the Group is required to make additional capital contributions to the project in the event of funding shortfalls to cover project costs.
+The capital commitments in relation to Auburn Square, Auburn represent initial construction costs.
+Under the terms of the development agreement for the Cascade Gardens, Pymble and Auburn Square, Auburn developments, the Group is required to make additional capital contributions to the project in the event of funding shortfalls to cover project costs.